Workshop | Stronger Together for Gender Equality: The transformative power of female leadership

 - be a resident of an EU/EEA country or Switzerland

-- have a degree (undergraduate or postgraduate) from a UK higher education institution (for the alumni group only)
+- hold a degree (undergraduate or postgraduate) from a UK higher education institution (for the alumni cohort only)

-- have some experience of and interest in leadership
+- have some experience in and a keen interest in leadership

-- have some previous experience of working on women’s rights and gender equality, and be committed to enhancing their leadership and influence in this area
+- have prior experience in working on women’s rights and gender equality, and a commitment to enhancing their leadership and influence in this field

 - have a good proficiency in English

-- have access to a good and stable internet connection and be able to commit five weeks to online learning.
+- have access to a stable and reliable internet connection and be able to commit five weeks to online learning